palantir/atlasdb/docs/source/cluster_management/sweep/targeted-sweep.rst

 Configuration Options
 ---------------------

-Targeted sweep uses a combination of :ref:`install and runtime AtlasDB configurations <atlas-config>`, as follows:
+Targeted sweep uses a combination of :ref:`install and runtime AtlasDB configurations <atlas-config>`.
+In both cases, these configuration options are specified within a ``targetedSweep`` context.

 .. csv-table::
    :header: "AtlasDB Install Config", "Default", "Description"